precidiag-inc/GetData/README.md

 The SRA download page can be found under `Send results to Run selector`.
 Most of the time this will only contain a subset of the sample metadata, so that information will need to be retrieved from either supplemental materials from the paper or from the authors directly.

-# Notes
-This has been tested on fastq-dump 2.8.0